kidem42/Tg_bot_receipt_recognition/README.md

 - Secure API communication with Google Apps Script

 ## Recent Updates
+- Added option to insert new records at the top of the spreadsheet (insertAtTop configuration)
+- Added date and time formatting options (use12HourFormat configuration)
 - Added receipt notes functionality allowing users to add context to receipts by replying to bot messages
 - Implemented message tracking system for associating notes with receipts
 - Added "Notes" column to the spreadsheet